-Sculptor and stage director, Théo Mercier works on the relation between the work and its environment.
+A sculptor and stage director, Théo Mercier focuses on the relation between the work and its environment.
 In his installations, he mixes his own sculptures with objects or artifacts he collected over his travels, and seeks to create a real choreography of the eye for the viewer.
 The diversity of the collections thus gathered is an image of what globalization is ; their arrangement evokes a certain archeology of the future where strangeness, poetry and humor emerge from unusual reconciliations.

-Théo Mercier was a resident at Villa Medicis in 2013, and was nominated for the Marcel Duchamp Prize in 2014.
-In 2009, he won the Silver Lion at the Venice Dance Biennale.
+Théo Mercier was a resident at Villa Medicis in 2013, and nominated for the Marcel Duchamp Prize in 2014.
+In 2019, he won the Silver Lion at the Venice Dance Biennale.